London Mule

 Gin is a flavorful, herbaceous spirit that works beautifully in so many cocktails, from the gimlet to the French 75.
 I didn’t love it when I was younger, but now I can appreciate the complexity of its flavor.

-While gin doesn’t hail from the U.K. (it’s from Holland), it’s home to 820 gin distilleries, according to The Independent.
+While gin doesn’t hail from the U.K. (it’s from Holland), as of 2022, it was home to 820 gin distilleries, according to The Independent.

-This mule is a spin on my gin-gin mule, only this London version is made with any gin from the Big Smoke, plus lime juice and ginger beer.
+This mule is a spin on both the classic Moscow mule and my gin-gin mule, only this London version is made with any gin from the Big Smoke, plus lime juice and ginger beer.
 The garnish features fresh cucumber, mint and lime for a delicious libation representative of Londontown.

 Why you’ll love this recipe

-• This gin cocktail has three ingredients, so it’s easy to assemble.
+2. Easy to make.
+This gin cocktail has just three ingredients, so it’s easy to assemble.

 two london mules in silver mugs on gray coasters.